Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Anomalous Josephson current and odd-frequency spin-triplet pairing in short junction limit

-\textit{S-$F_x$-$F_y$-F$_z$-S anomalous Josephson junction-} In Figs.~6(a,b), we plot the absolute value of anomalous Josephson current and diode efficiency as function of magnetization $m$ of the ferromagnets with $m_1=m_2=m_3=m$ for S-$F_x$-$F_y$-$F_z$-S JJ, considering both without and with disordered cases.
-As seen from Fig.~6(a), anomalous Josephson current exhibits peaks around $m\approx\pm0.66E_F$ and zeros around $m\approx0,\pm0.8E_F$.
-Furthermore, as shown in Fig.~6(b), the diode efficiency is finite and attains a maximum value of around $4\%$ in the Josephson diode.
+In Figs.~9(a,b), we plot the absolute value of anomalous Josephson current and diode efficiency as function of magnetization $m$ of the ferromagnets with $m_1=m_2=m_3=m$ for S-$F_x$-$F_y$-$F_z$-S JJ, considering {both transparent and} disordered {S-$F_x$ and $F_z$-S interfaces.} As seen from Fig.~9(a), anomalous Josephson current exhibits peaks around $m\approx\pm0.66E_F$ and zeros around $m\approx0,\pm0.8E_F$.
+Furthermore, as shown in Fig.~9(b), the diode efficiency is finite and attains a maximum value of around $4\%$ in the Josephson diode.

+To explore the effect of anomalous Josephson current on odd-$\omega$ ST pairing, {in Fig.~10, we show the absolute values of local ($x=\chi$) even-$\omega$ SS, odd-$\omega$ EST, and odd-$\omega$ MST correlations in the left superconducting region at $x=-1.6\xi$, plotted as functions of magnetization $m$ for the S-$F_x$-$F_y$-$F_z$-S junction, considering both transparent and disordered S-$F_x$ and $F_z$-S interfaces.
+At $m=0$, where the anomalous Josephson current is absent, local odd-$\omega$ ST pairing vanishes, while local even-$\omega$ SS pairing remains finite and exhibits a peak, consistent with Fig.~7.
+At finite $m$ values, local odd-$\omega$ EST and MST pairings develop peaks, as also seen in Fig.~7 for the S-$F_x$-$F_y$-S junction.
+We see this behavior for junctions both transparent and disordered ferromagnet-superconductor interfaces.
+Thus, the local odd-$\omega$ ST pairing remains essentially unchanged by the presence or absence of the anomalous Josephson current, suggesting that the two phenomena are not directly correlated.}